- 40% silver U.S. half dollars (dated 1965-1970).

 - Collectable U.S. coins such as silver dollars (dated 1935 and earlier), classic gold coins (dated 1933 and earlier), many 19th to early 20th century coins, proof and mint sets, commemorative coins and mint striking errors.

 - Coins from other countries.
-For coins containing gold or silver, we pay at least the market value of the precious metal they contain.
+For coins containing gold or silver, we pay competitive rates.
 Most foreign coins that do not contain gold or silver have limited value.

 - Ancient coins – Greek, Roman, etc.

 - Gold, silver, platinum and palladium bullion coins, including American Eagles, Canadian Maple Leafs, South African Krugerrands, Chinese Pandas, etc.